NEYOCAMILA/ton-console/README.md

 ### Husky pre-commit hook
-Runs lint for staged files and checks typescript typings (You don't have to install or configure husky, it is done automatically)
+Runs lint for staged files and checks typescript typings (You² don't have to install or configure husky, it is done automatically)

 ## Build for dev
 1. `nvm use`